TULiberalArts/History/pages/graduate.md

 ## Admissions Process

-Admissions requirements to the M.A. and Ph.D. programs in history follows the general requirements established by the Graduate School at Temple University.
-Learn more about the university admissions requirements for the [History M.A.](http://bulletin.temple.edu/graduate/scd/cla/history-ma/) and [Ph.D. programs](http://bulletin.temple.edu/graduate/scd/cla/history-phd/).
+Please visit the [History Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/history) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 ## Careers